CosmoStat/Tutorials/presentation_tips.md

 You can use a higher or lower pitch.
 Tone is related to contracting a muscle, the more tense it is, the higher the tone, like for a guitar.

-  ❌avoid speaking always with the flat intonation.
+  ❌avoid speaking always with a flat intonation.

 #### Speech rate: (syllables/s)